 Put a travel-sized can of hairspray in your wedding day kit for any emergency or last-minute hairstyle touch ups after your hairstylist leaves.
 This offers a quick fix for a hairstyle that got messed up with all the activities.

 Medicines are very important in any event, much more for your wedding day.
 It is always a must for your wedding day.
 Pack a small bottle of meds, especially pain relievers of your choice, just in case you or anyone in the wedding gets a headache or any minor discomfort.
 Other illnesses such as indigestion, allergies, and stomachaches should also be included.
 It’s better to be safe than sorry (3,4).

 Even if you hired a professional hair and makeup artist, ‘shine’ can still happen.
 Especially if your ceremony is outdoors and the sun is shining brightly.
-Keep your makeup in check by asking your maid of honor to look out for you and blot any shiny spots on your face with blotting papers.
+Keep your makeup in check by asking your maid of honour to look out for you and blot any shiny spots on your face with blotting papers.
 Resist the urge of using a tissue or any cloth because you might mess up your makeup while doing so.
-Ask a bridesmaid to be on “shine duty” throughout the day and give a signal if you’re due for a touch up.
+Ask a bridesmaid to be on "shine duty" throughout the day and give a signal if you're due for a touch-up.
 Keep these blotting papers close so you can stay camera-ready (3,4).

 Once your stylist has left after doing your hair and/ or makeup, you will be on your own in looking after your wedding look.
 And you’ll be thankful to have these truly essential items on hand.